OpenAcademy-OpenStack/project-docs/README.md

 If you marvel at the second version, you're in for a good ride.
 If not, it's just a matter of time.
 Here's a book that we've found useful, https://www.jeffknupp.com/writing-idiomatic-python-ebook-experiment.
 There are many other more out there.

+We also recommend using [Virtual Environments](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

+As for IDE, [PyCharm](http://www.jetbrains.com/pycharm/download/index.html) is a good one, and there's a free community version.